DesktopECHO/xWSL/README.md

 **Setup Notes:**

 In your WSL distro's install folder (For example using the default of C:\Users\Administrator\xWSL) you will see a file called **xWSL.CMD**.
-Run this to get the RDP Server, InitScripts and PulseAudio going after a reboot.
+Run this to get the RDP Server, InitScripts and PulseAudio going after a reboot:
 ```
 START XWSL.CMD
 ```
-Optioally, adjust the scheduled tasks that were pre-configured to increase the level of startup automation.
+Optionally, adjust the scheduled tasks that were pre-configured to increase the level of startup automation.

 There are some inelegant solutions used to address various WSL quirks; contributions are welcome to improve these and any other areas needing attention.